Studieportaler

 You can choose courses from other departments at Aarhus University (up to 10 ECTS in total) with approval by head of programme.

-You may attend up to 3 bachelor level-courses, with a total maximum of 15 ECTS, during your master education as part of the 30 ECTS elective courses.
+You may attend up to 3 bachelor level-courses, with a total maximum of 15 ECTS, during your master education as part of the 40 ECTS elective courses.
+All study line courses are regarded as master-level courses.
 A bachelor level-course is typically to be used to ensure you fulfill the required academic prerequisites for master level courses

 R&D project (elective course)